Pierceson Coody betting profile: Sony Open in Hawaii - PGA TOUR

 Coody's recent performances

-- Coody has finished in the top 20 four times over his last ten appearances.
+- Coody has finished in the top five twice over his last ten appearances.

 - He had his best finish at the Bank of Utah Championship, where he finished tied for third with a score of 16-under.